 This may sound obvious but you’d be surprised how easily this can be forgotten!
-Make sure you have enough spare pens with you including you’re lucky ones, if any.
+Make sure you have enough spare pens with you including your lucky ones, if any.
 And if you require a calculator, make sure it’s allowed under the regulations.

 5. Sitting an open book exam?

 If it’s an open book exam, make sure you know exactly what you can and can’t take in by talking to the lecturer who has written the paper.
 Have this ready before the morning of the exam, so you don’t have to turn your room upside down whilst on the hunt for that book.

 Everyone is different.
 Some people prefer to be on their own before exams, some wear their lucky socks, others would rather blast some music to get motivated, and there is no right or wrong way.
 Do whatever puts you ‘in the zone’ and you’ll be sure to have done the best you could.